microsoft/appcenter-cli/README.md

 | `sonoma profile configure` | src/commands/profile/configure.ts |
 | `sonoma apps list` | src/commands/apps/list.ts |

 The command line parser and dispatcher uses the directory structure and file names to determine which code to run, so the naming conventions are important.

+In addition, place a `category.txt` file in your category directory.
+The contents of this file will be displayed by the help system when getting help for the category.

 (Coming Soon, planned but not yet implemented)
 If you have shared code across commands in your category, you can add a directory named `lib` in category's directory and put that code there.
 The command line dispatcher will explicitly ignore